-programs have been successful around the world, showing their ability to be modified to fit the unique needs of different communities.
+To effectively overcome barriers to female education, investment is crucial.
+Cash transfer programs have been successful around the world, showing their ability to be modified to fit the unique needs of different communities.
 The PROGRESA and SCTP programs are excellent examples of the potential of cash transfer programs in creating significant change in efforts to promote education.
 These types of programs are often successful on their own, but when combined with other approaches could be an even more effective driver of change.

-Finally, beyond the importance of valuing education because it is a human right, the research shows that educated women lift up their families, the economy, and their communities.
-They gain crucial life skills, opportunities for better wages, improvements in self-esteem, and confidence in decision-making that have significant positive ramifications for their family dynamics and for the reduction of poverty in their lives.
-This transformation has the ability to affect the lives of their children and create positive ripples that affect future generations.
-Therefore, the route of educating women as a solution to poverty shows immense promise in not only improving the well-being of women today, but also to eliminate poverty in the world and to facilitate the empowerment of women for years to come.
+Finally, beyond the importance of valuing education because it is a human right, the research shows that educated women uplift their families, the economy, and their communities.
+They gain crucial life skills, opportunities for better wages, improvements in self-esteem, and confidence in decision-making that have significant positive ramifications for their family dynamics and the reduction of poverty in their lives.
+This transformation can affect the lives of their children and create positive ripples that affect future generations.
+Therefore, the route of educating women as a solution to poverty shows immense promise in not only improving the well-being of women today but also eliminating poverty in the world and facilitating the empowerment of women for years to come.